ME-Massine/azure-ai-student-support/README.md

 # AI Student Support Navigator

 > An AI-powered web application that helps newly arrived and multilingual students understand school systems through personalized, simplified guidance using Microsoft AI.

+---

 ## Problem

-Newly arrived and multilingual students often struggle to understand school rules, administrative processes, and available support services.
+Newly arrived and multilingual students often struggle to understand school rules, administrative procedures, and available support services.
+School information is usually complex, text-heavy, and not adapted to students with limited language proficiency.

-Schools lack scalable tools to provide personalized, accessible guidance without increasing staff workload.
+At the same time, teachers and counselors lack scalable tools to provide personalized explanations to every student without increasing their workload.

+---

 ## Solution

-AI Student Support Navigator is a web-based chat application that provides students with clear, age-appropriate, and multilingual explanations of school-related topics.
+AI Student Support Navigator is a web-based chat application that provides clear, age-appropriate, and multilingual explanations of school-related topics.

-The system adapts each response to the student’s language proficiency and education level, ensuring inclusive and accessible support.
+The application adapts each response to the student’s language proficiency and education level, making school information more accessible, inclusive, and easier to understand.

+---

 ## Key Features (MVP)

 - Chat-based interface for asking school-related questions
-- Personalized responses based on student age and language preference
+- Personalized responses based on student age range and preferred language
-- Simplified, step-by-step explanations
+- Simplified, step-by-step explanations using clear vocabulary
-- Multilingual support
+- Multilingual support for diverse student populations
-- Built with Microsoft Azure AI services
+- Built around Microsoft Azure AI services

+---

 ## Microsoft AI Usage

-This project is built around Microsoft AI services that are core to its functionality:
+This project relies on Microsoft AI services that are core to its functionality:

 - **Azure AI Language**
-  - Detects the student’s input language
+  - Detects the language of the student’s input
-  - Identifies the intent of the question (e.g. school rules, asking for help, activities)
+  - Identifies the intent of the question, such as school rules, asking for help, or joining activities

 - **Azure OpenAI**
-  - Generates personalized, simplified explanations
+  - Generates personalized and simplified explanations
-  - Adapts language complexity to the student’s age and proficiency level
+  - Adapts the complexity of responses to the student’s age and language proficiency
+  - Produces supportive, inclusive guidance in a conversational format

-These services are essential to the application and enable scalable, inclusive student support.
+Without these Microsoft AI services, the application would not be able to deliver scalable, adaptive student support.

+---

 ## Architecture Overview

-1. The student submits a question via the web chat interface
+1. The student submits a question through the web-based chat interface
-2. The backend sends the message to Azure AI Language for intent and language detection
+2. The backend sends the message to Azure AI Language to detect intent and language
 3. The structured output is passed to Azure OpenAI
 4. Azure OpenAI generates a simplified, personalized response
 5. The response is returned and displayed in the chat interface

+This architecture enables real-time, inclusive support using Microsoft AI.

+---

+## Demo Scenarios

+The MVP demonstrates the following realistic school scenarios:

+- Understanding school rules and expectations
+- Knowing who to ask for help when feeling lost in class
+- Learning how to join school activities or clubs

+---

 ## Tech Stack